zhim57/readme-generator/assets/js/README.md

 ## Tests

 ## Questions
-please email cccccccccccccccccccccccc with any questions at: zhim57@yahoo.com.
+please email Jivko Atanassov with any questions at: zhim57@yahoo.com.
 Thank You.

 ## Links